 Intercollegiate Athletics - Members of Bryn Mawr College intercollegiate athletic teams are eligible to earn physical education credit towards completing the eight-credit requirement.
 Each Head Coach distributes notices of organizational meetings and subsequent tryouts each year.
 Only students selected to the team by the Head Coach are eligible for physical education credit.
 Click here for the athletic teams

 Club Sport Credit - PE credit may be awarded for Club Sport participation.
-Clubs must register annually with the Jill Breslin, Club Sport Coordinator.
-Club organizers will be responsible for articulating guidelines and requirements and providing a list each semester of students awarded PE credit.
+Clubs must register annually with the Jill Breslin, Club Sport Coordinator, to be eligible for credit by Feb.
+1. Club organizers will be responsible for articulating guidelines and requirements and providing a list each semester of students awarded PE credit.
 Click here for club sports

 Independent Study (IS) - Independent Study Physical Education supports students who choose to engage in an activity/course that Bryn Mawr’s Department of Athletics and Physical Education does not offer and/or is a class or activity that is performed during the summer or while a student is studying abroad.
 The IS opportunity does not include activities that students engage in as a part of a regular lifestyle or fitness routine.
 A self-paced work-out proposal will not be accepted.
 Classes must be instructor based with documentation of participation.
 The goal of the IS option is to enhance the current physical education curriculum by encouraging students to learn an activity that is not offered as part of the curriculum or accommodate a special circumstance.
 Students may earn up to 2 PE credits total for an independent study project.
 Prior to the start of the IS project the student must complete an IS proposal request to Deb Charamella for approval.
 Appropriate documentation is required for credit to be awarded.
 More information for IS and/or application